learn-co-students/react-this-props-children-lab-web-0616/README.md

 # React this.props.children Lab

-## Objectives
+## Overview

-1. Explain how to use `this.props.children` to build reusable components
+In this lab, you'll use `this.props.children` to build reusable components and use `React.Children` utilities
-2. Practice using the `React.Children` utilities

 ## The party planner
 ![Organizing a party](https://media.giphy.com/media/l2JdSrBGOtj0UpLOM/giphy.gif)